ChatGPT Advanced Features: How to Leverage It for Content Marketing in 2026

 Tasks are the scheduling feature in ChatGPT for recurring or one-off runs, editable via task settings and follow-ups.

-Record mode = Your Idea Capture (turn talking into publishable structure)
+Record mode: your idea capture (turn talking into publishable structure)

 Record mode can transcribe and summarize audio (meetings, brainstorms, voice notes), saving summaries as canvases, and it warns that transcriptions can contain mistakes.

-OpenAI renamed connectors to “apps” (Dec 17, 2025), including both interactive UI apps and connectors that reference your information in ChatGPT.
+OpenAI renamed connectors to "apps" (December 17, 2025), including both interactive UI apps and connectors that reference your information in ChatGPT.

 Step 1: Build a Project That Prevents Generic Output